[HISTORY: Adopted by the Village Council of the Village of Ridgewood 11-28-2018 by Ord. No. 3682. Amendments noted where applicable.]

 Pursuant to the authority contained in N.J.S.A.
-40:48-2.26 et seq., the owner or tenant of any land or premises within the Village, wherever necessary and expedient for the preservation of the Village's tree stock while addressing issues of public safety, shall keep all brush, hedges, and other plant life growing within 10 feet of any roadway and within 25 feet of the intersection of two roadways cut to a height of not more than 2 1/2 feet, within 10 days after receipt of written notice sent to the last known post office address of such owner or tenant, by certified mail, returned receipt mail, to cut the same.
+40:48-2.26 et seq., the owner or tenant of any land or premises within the Village, wherever necessary to address issues of public safety, shall keep all brush, hedges, and other plant life growing within 10 feet of any roadway, within one foot of the edge of a sidewalk, and within 25 feet of the intersection of two roadways cut to a height of not more than 2 1/2 feet above grade within 10 days after receipt of written notice sent to the last known post office address of such owner or tenant, by certified return receipt mail, to cut the same.

-The aforesaid notice shall be sent by the Director of Department of Building and Inspections, or their designee; as well as the Director of Public Works or their designee, and shall direct the cutting of all such brush, hedges or other plant life and shall set forth the reasons therefor and provide an opportunity to such owner or tenant, within five days of the receipt of such notice, to show cause before the identified directors, by sending a written reply to such notice why the demands therein cannot be complied with.
+The aforesaid notice shall be sent by the Director of Department of Building and Inspections, or their designee; or the Director of Parks and Recreation, or their designee; as well as the Director of Public Works or their designee, and shall direct the cutting of all such brush, hedges or other plant life and shall set forth the reasons therefore and provide an opportunity to such owner or tenant, within five days of the receipt of such notice, to show cause before the identified Directors, by sending a written reply to such notice why the demands therein cannot be complied with.

-No person, property owner, hired firm, or other entity shall cause to be cut or removed any existing tree, with a diameter at breast height (DBH) greater than eight inches, upon any lands within the Village of Ridgewood, without a permit.
-Any such cutting or removal of a tree or trees, with a DBH greater than eight inches, shall only be permitted in accordance with the provisions of this chapter.
-Exemptions to these requirements are set forth in § 260-8.
+No person, property owner, hired firm, or other entity shall cause to be cut or removed any existing tree, with a diameter at breast height (DBH) greater than two inches, upon any public lands or within the public rights-of-way of the Village of Ridgewood, without prior written approval from the Director of the Parks and Recreation Department or their designee; or the Director of the Department of Public Works or their designee.
+Any such cutting or removal of a tree or trees, with a DBH greater than two inches, shall only be permitted in accordance with the provisions of this chapter.

-It shall be expressly prohibited anywhere within the public rights-of-way and public properties of the Village of Ridgewood to affix a sign or any other device to a tree of any size by means of a fastener like a nail, screw or bolt.
+It shall be expressly prohibited anywhere within the public rights-of-way and public properties of the Village of Ridgewood to affix a sign or any other device to a tree of any size by means of fasteners like nails, screws, or bolts.

 It shall be expressly prohibited in the Village of Ridgewood to fasten any rope, wire, or cable to a tree within the public right-of-way for any reason other than for staking stabilization purposes in accordance with standard arboriculture practices.